 Raising a boat on its trailer

 Making new bunk boards is the easy part.
 The hardest part about this project is raising the boat off of the bunk boards if your boat isn’t already in the water.
 It’s actually easier than you think if you raise one side at a time.
+The following instructions work for the Trail Rite trailer originally supplied with the first generation Catalina 22 but they should also work for most other trailers as well.

 To raise each side: